Gimly-Blockchain/did-siop-auth-web-demo/README.md

 AUTH_REQUEST_EXPIRES_AFTER_SEC=300
 MOCK_AUTH_RESPONSE=false
 ```
-(Exception for the IP address this is a valid configuration to test with.)
+(Except for the IP address this is a valid configuration to test with.)

 #### Build & start